 UV tattoos use a fluorescent dye, which means the tattoo only appears under UV light.
-There is little evidence on whether UV tattoos are safe for human skin.
+There is little evidence on whether UV tattoo ink is safe for human skin.

 UV tattoos, also known as black light tattoos, are invisible under regular lighting and only appear under UV light due to the fluorescent compounds within the ink.